Because of the frantic

 film lubrication ( physical separation of metal-to-metal contact at

-wire-die interface ) and frictionless smooth drawing with no speed limitation,
+wire-die interface ) and frictionless smooth drawing virtually without speed limitation,

 benefiting even plastic deformation and uniform metal flow within